Samkhya: Rig Vedic speculations

-The earliest mention of dualism is in the Rigveda, a text that was compiled in the second millennium BCE., in various chapters.
+The earliest mention of dualism is in the Rigveda, a text that was compiled in the late second millennium BCE., in various chapters.

 At a mythical level, dualism is found in the Indra–Vritra myth of chapter 1.32 of the Rigveda.
 Enumeration, the etymological root of the word samkhya, is found in numerous chapters of the Rigveda, such as 1.164, 10.90 and 10.129.
 According to Larson, it is likely that in the oldest period these enumerations were occasionally also applied in the context of meditation themes and religious cosmology, such as in the hymns of 1.164 (Riddle Hymns) and 10.129 (Nasadiya Hymns).
 However, these hymns present only the outline of ideas, not specific Samkhya theories and these theories developed in a much later period.